meangrape/riak-docs-fork/content/riak/kv/2.9.7/index.md

 Riak KV is a distributed NoSQL database designed to deliver maximum data availability by distributing data across multiple servers.
 As long as your Riak KV client can reach one Riak server, it should be able to write data.

-Riak KV 2.9.7 is the first Open Source only release that includes the features of the former [Riak KV Enterprise][aboutenterprise] product such as multi-datacenter cluster replication, which ensures low-latency and robust business continuity.
+Riak KV 2.9.0p5 is the first of the Riak KV 2.9.x family which has been designed specially as the upgrade path from Riak KV 2.2.x to Riak KV 3.0.x.
+As such the feature set of Riak KV 2.9.x will be the same as Riak KV 3.0.x with the main differences being the performance benefits KV 3.0.x enjoys from using more modern versions of Erlang and the minor change in KV 3.0.x command line based commands owing to the move to relx.

 ## Supported Operating Systems